Hike at a Glance

 The trail, marked with blue markers, winds past several significant historical sites near Charcoal Kiln Road.
 These include the Shearing Shed complex, a testament to the area's past agricultural activities; the Colverwell Graves, a poignant reminder of early settlers; Glenburn Homestead, a well-preserved example of colonial architecture; the Charcoal Kilns Site, showcasing remnants of an early industry; and the Kowen School Site, a glimpse into local education history.

-The return journey utilizes a shortcut on Charcoal Kiln Road after reaching the Glenburn Homestead, making the route a manageable loop.
+The return journey utilises a shortcut on Charcoal Kiln Road after reaching the Glenburn Homestead, making the route a manageable loop.
 Like the rest of the Glenburn Heritage Precinct, the trail is rich in history, featuring remnants of early European settlement in the Canberra-Queanbeyan region.
 As you explore, you'll encounter ruins of structures, plantings, graves, farm machinery, and other remnants offering a window into the area's pioneering days.
 The trail itself is well-marked for easy navigation, with intersecting trails providing opportunities to extend your exploration if desired.
 Don't miss the fascinating historical ruins near the Molonglo River, a highlight of the trail and a chance to connect with the colonial era.

 Collier Homestead and Orchard